1 Executive Summary

 In any system, it’s important to identify what trust is expected/required between various actors.
 For this review, we established the following trust model:

-• Freeze Manager - We trust them to freeze and unfreeze diligently, as a compromised freeze manager could even freeze DeFi contracts holding mUSD.
+mUSDtoken by stopping all token operations. - Freeze Manager - We trust them to freeze and unfreeze diligently, as a compromised freeze manager could even freeze DeFi contracts holding

-• RWA.
-RWA assets are what’s behind the value of mUSD tokens, so the value, and therefore some risk, is offchain.
-The onchain economics of mUSD, such as the users’ willingness to hold and trade it at stable prices, depend on the state of RWA assets and access to them.
+mUSDtokens, so the value, and therefore some risk, is offchain.
+The onchain economics ofmUSD, such as the users’ willingness to hold and trade it at stable prices, depend on the state of RWA assets and access to them. - Operational difficulties of

 5 Findings